 You’ll complete the Postgraduate Diploma in 1 year and receive your transcript from the university on completion of the course.
 You’ll then have the option to progress and complete the MSc course.

 To be eligible for the 1 year MSc you need to have completed the Postgraduate Diploma, either with the University of South Wales or an alternative UK-based university.
 You need to have gained 120 Level 7 credits, met all of the learning outcomes of our course and also covered each of the topics covered during our course.

 You will complete the Postgraduate Diploma in year 1 and the MSc in year 2; this is a popular option for many students as many student finance providers won’t offer support for funding for the Postgraduate Diploma alone.

 Dr Anthony Hill MBE

-He currently provides consultancy support to businesses, is the Vice Chairman of the University Council at Bishop Grosseteste University in Lincoln and has formed a new charity; the Lincolnshire Refugee Doctors Project, which supports refugee doctors to get back to working in the field.
+He was the Vice Chairman of the University Council at Bishop Grosseteste University in Lincoln for eight years and has formed a new charity; the Lincolnshire Refugee Doctors Project, which supports refugee doctors to get back to working in the field.

 Since retiring he has provided consultancy services to the NHS, the Local Government Association and other organisations.
 He has been active in health protection during the COVID-19 pandemic, most recently as Interim Director of Public Health in West Sussex.